Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - In Philadelphia's 11 games this year, it has six wins against the spread.

-- This season, the Eagles won ATS in their only game as a favorite of 3.5 points or more.
+- The Eagles have been favored by 3.5 points or more once this season and covered the spread.

-- Philadelphia's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Philadelphia's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Philadelphia is 4-1 against the spread and 4-1 overall this season when the team scores more than 24.6 points.
+- Philadelphia is 4-1 against the spread and 4-1 overall this season when the team records more than 24.6 points.

-- In games that Philadelphia totals more than 375.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Philadelphia picks up more than 375.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Eagles have turned the ball over nine times this season, six fewer than the Giants have forced (15).
+- The Eagles have nine giveaways this season, while the Giants have 15 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.